cfdp/cfdp.dk/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.6.1 - 30/09/2013
+- Added dropdowns for the year and the month selectors to the date picker
+- Added Min and Max date support for the new 'date' extra field (no backend support yet)
+- Updated Securimage Captcha to v3.5.1
+- Fixed date picker popup was appearing in the registration for all the extra fields below the date itself (thanks to Claudio)
+- Fixed PHP error when user creation fails with email confirmation enabled (thanks to Francesco)
+- Added Persian translation (Negin Nickparsa)
+- Added Czech translation (Tomas Hegr)

+v2.6.0 - 03/09/2013
+- Added date picker support, extra field's type is called: 'date'
+- Fixed PHP warning 'Only variables should be passed by reference on line 959' (regressed on v2.5.2) (thanks to badarong for the patch)
+- Fixed clicking on options' labels were not triggering the option change

+v2.5.5 - 29/07/2013
+- Fixed mb_strlen is not available by default on PHP, better to use it only if available (regressed on v2.5.2) (thanks to jrmihalick)
+- Fixed wpdb::escape warnings when using WordPress 3.6

+v2.5.4 - 11/07/2013
+- Fixed extra fields were not shown on certain themes, like: 'Modular' theme and 'Emporium' theme for WooCommerce (thanks to eArtboard, detoner and Rinaldo Pavanello)
+- Fixed default directory's permissions on Unix servers was set to 0777, now is handled by WordPress if FS_CHMOD_DIR is not set (thanks to KZeni)
+- Fixed 'no username registration' were causing some unrelated html paragraph to be hidden (thanks to flymike for the patch)

+v2.5.3 - 24/06/2013
+- Fixed updating extra fields from a different blog doesn't work (MS per-blog only) (thanks to GilesFarrow)
+- Fixed Securimage captcha sometimes does not validate correctly codes (thanks to websitesareus)
+- Fixed two PHP warnings produced in the plug-in's admin panel (thanks to Ov3rfly)
+- Fixed tabindex is no longer needed for WordPress 3.5 and Theme My Login users with Securimage captcha too

+v2.5.2 - 03/06/2013
+- Added support for Theme My Login v6.3.x
+- Fixed Users Extended page is blank when the WordPress installation hosts a lot (10.000+) of users (thanks to mightypixel, eArtboard and more)
+- Fixed cimy_uef_register.css file inclusion does not happen (MS only) (introduced in v2.5.0)
+- Fixed strlen doesn't count correctly special accented characters, changed to mb_strlen (thanks to Batischev Oleg for the patch)
+- Fixed user activation email's subject doesn't get translated (non-MS only) (thanks to Torstein Knutsen for the patch)
+- Updated Italian translation

+v2.5.1 - 06/05/2013
+- Updated Securimage Captcha to v3.5.0
+- Fixed captcha check was performed on /wp-admin/user-new.php page even without a captcha showed (MS only) (thanks to KZeni)
+- Fixed strength password hint description is showed inline with the password strength when reCAPTCHA is also showed (thanks to coopersita)

 v2.5.0 - 18/03/2013
 - Added support for hiding the username under standard WP registration, email will substitute it (non-MS only) (thanks to Matt Hoffman)
 - Added support for WordPress hidden fields rules under profile update